 3. You accept his past and he accepts yours.

 Regardless of who he was, how many women he’s been with, or his upbringing — you don’t hold his past against him.
 You naturally allow him to reinvent himself and grow with you.
-You promise to never think you know everything him and instead swear to approach each day with the curiosity of who he’s becoming.
+You promise to never think you know everything about him and instead swear to approach each day with the curiosity of who he’s becoming.
 Your relationship is the total package (forgiveness and letting go of the past are NOT sold separately).

 4. You’re grateful for the good things you have with him.

 You appreciate the little things he does for you.
 You’re not hoping things will get better.
-You’re not waiting for the new job, for the salary bump, for the move to the different city, or for the next trip to improve things.
+You’re not waiting for the new job, for the salary bump, for the move to a different city, or for the next trip to improve things.
 You’re grateful for what you have right now with your partner.

 You’re happy in the moment and not playing the dangerous game of “if only” (“If only he starts making more money,” or “if only he didn’t work so much.”)
 You’re not rushing things either.
 You’re focused on the journey, not the destination.
 Marriage, a baby, an anniversary — you’re content with them happening naturally.